Protecting offshore structures from corrosion and abrasion damage is a constant and expensive challenge for operators.

 Polyurea Coating Specifications

 Pure polyureas are created when the liquid isocyanate is mixed at extreme pressure using an amine-driven solution for resin.
-Isocyanates react because the double bond linking the carbon atom with oxygen and nitrogen atoms is broken easily into single bonds within this more solid tetrahedral arrangement around carbon atoms.
+Isocyanates react because the double bond that connects the carbon atom to the oxygen and nitrogen atoms is easily broken into single bonds in this more solid tetrahedral shape around the carbon atoms.

 Certain kinds of polyureas can be found in a double-component solution mixed under high temperatures and pressure (3000 Psi, at 65oC) inside a specially designed spray apparatus.
 When applied to the surface, superior chemical cross-linking creates a tough and flexible layer.
 The density makes the coating nearly impervious to abrasion, water, and chemicals.